 You take out a French third-party car insurance

 It is forbidden to drive a car in France without car insurance.
-The car insurance premiums vary a lot from one country to another due to different risk assessments methods, contract laws, or compensation schemes.
-Also, it is important to compare the insurances offers as some will not take into account your claims history in other countries.
+Car insurance premiums vary a lot from one country to another due to different risk assessment methods, contract laws, or compensation schemes.
+Also, it is important to compare the insurance offers as some will not take into account your claims history in other countries.

-The below information will be requested to contract a car insurance:
+The below information will be requested to take on car insurance:

-If you are unemployed and/or an inactive EU citizen, you might be able to apply to French health care under your stable residence status after 3 months residing in France.
-Check this post where I explain into more details the process to follow and the conditions to benefit from the French healthcare.
+If you are unemployed and/or an inactive EU citizen, you might be able to apply for French health care under your stable residence status after 3 months of residing in France.
+Check this post where I explain in more detail the process to follow and the conditions to benefit from French healthcare.

 Also if you are registered with the CPAM, do not forget to request your European Health Insurance Card (EHIC) to be covered when travelling to another European country.